The Family Education Rights and Privacy Act of 1974 (FERPA)

 The Federal Family Educational Rights and Privacy Act (FERPA) of 1974 sets forth requirements regarding the release of and access to student records.

 Under FERPA, educational records are defined as records that are directly related to a student and are maintained by an educational agency/institution or by a party acting for the agency/institution.
+FERPA protection begins on the first day of classes for the first semester of enrollment for a student.
 FERPA gives students the right to:

 - Inspect and review their records